ruthkeogh/ABCi_data/README.md

 # The data
 The ABCi data set is provided as an R data file, ABCi_data.RData.
 The code for generating the data is in ABCi_data_generate.R.
-Descriptive informnation about the data an be generated using data_descriptives.R.
+Descriptive information about the data can be generated using data_descriptives.R.

 # Illustration
 An illustration of the use of the data, as described in the draft paper for Example Quesion 1 (Table 2).
-The files for implementing the analuyses are in the folder illustration_Q1.
+The files for implementing the analyses are in the folder illustration_Q1.
 The file master_Q1.R is the master file from which all other files are called.
 Similar code for Example Questions 2,3,4 will appear soon.